F-22 Raptor Flight Test

 A test correlation software program called Test Plan is used by the team to maximize the data collected on each test flight.
 Developed by G&C of San Juan Capistrano, Calif., Test Plan is expected to increase flight test efficiency and lower testing costs.

 The program is also of benefit in daily flight test data management.
-The program will indicate what was flown on a given day, and whether that data was acceptable.
+The program would indicate what was flown on a given day, and whether that data was acceptable.

 The Flight Test IPT put emphasis on training.
 Most flight test programs rely mostly on on the job training to train the control room personnel, but formal training for the controllers and pilots separately began in November 1996.